-Delivered at Place Unloaded DPU - Incoterms® 2020 Rules [UPDATED]
+Delivered at Place Unloaded DPU *NEW* - Incoterms® 2020 Rules [UPDATED]

 Certainly for land transport within the Europe/Central Asian land mass it is feasible, and with courier parcels delivery it represents what typically happens as the driver takes the parcel from the truck and hands it to the buyer.
 It is even feasible for smaller airfreight parcels which the truck driver can lift.